-Athar Jaber (B. 1982) currently lives and works as an artist and Associate Professor of sculpture at the Royal Academy of Fine Arts in Antwerp, Belgium.
+Athar Jaber (b.
+1982) currently lives and works as an artist and Associate Professor of Sculpture at the Royal Academy of Fine Arts in Antwerp, Belgium.
 Growing up between Rome, Florence, The Netherlands and Belgium helped Jaber to develop and reinforce a sense of belonging that stretches beyond geographical borders.
-This notion acts as the framework for his artistic practice in a desire to outline a common human experience across cultures and time.
-Having been brought up with images of the Gulf War, themes such as suffering and violence became inevitable.
-Meanwhile, growing up in Florence allowed him to develop an understanding of classical sculpture and its quest for ideal beauty.
-Hence, Athar Jaber seeks to explore the contrasting condition of violence and beauty that have played a significant role in his development as an artist.
+This notion acts as the framework for his artistic practice which is characterised by a desire to outline a thread of common human experience across cultures and time.
+Having been brought up with images of the Gulf War, themes such as suffering and violence became inevitable; meanwhile, growing up in Florence enabled an understanding of classical sculpture and its quest for ideal beauty.
+Hence, Jaber seeks to explore the contrasting conditions of violence and beauty that have played a significant role in his development as an artist.

 Solo exhibitions include Offerings, National Museum of Fine Arts, La Habana, Cuba, (2018); Works, Galerie Loehrl, Monchengladbach, Germany (2017); and Where Pain Becomes Beauty, Palazzo Medici-Riccardi, Florence, (2015).

 Highlights and collections.
 Athar Jaber has been granted multiple awards and residences which include the Vincke Soers, City of Antwerpen award in 2008, Theodoor Van Lerius sculpture award, Antwerpen in 2007 and a residency at the 6th Lubumbashi Biennial, Lubumbashi, Democratic Republic of Congo in 2019.
 His work is held in important private and public collections such as UN Art Collection, FAO Headquarters, Rome (Italy); Barjeel Art Foundation, Sharjah (UAE); Royal Conservatory, Den Haag (Netherlands); National Museum of Fina Arts (Cuba); The Palestinian Museum (Palestine).